Gentoo¶

 This resulted in ubuntu placing a new EFI entry first in the bios, and

-presenting a grub menu with ubuntu, and gentoo on /dev/sda4
+presenting a grub menu with ubuntu, and gentoo on /dev/sda4.
+Both of these

 selection and picking the “gentoo” option, which is now second in the list.